saidivya-14/AI-code-reviewer/README.md

  ┗ 📄 Demo_Image.png   # Demo Screenshot
 ```

-## 🙌 Acknowledgment
-Thanks to **Innomatics Research Labs** for their guidance and support in building this project.

 ## Acknowledgments 🎓
 A special thanks to **Innomatics Research Labs** for their support and mentorship throughout this project! 🙌